vhulden/bossesunion/ngram/readme.md

 <img src="https://github.com/vhulden/governmentbythebosses/blob/main/ngram/images/datarows.png" width=150 height=218 alt="data in rows">

-You can download the data file if you like, it's openclosed_ngram.csv.
+You can download the data file if you like, it's `openclosed_ngram.csv`.

 Then we can get a plot, nicely formatted, by: